pangineering/4dof_robot_arm/README.md

     - [ ] Stacking block
     - [ ] Factory
 - [ ] Add an industrial robot arm
+- [ ] Implement computer vision
+  - [ ] Add a camera or depth sensor
+  - [ ] Implement object detection algorithm
+- [ ] Create a user interface
+  - [ ] Choose a programming language and framework
+  - [ ] Design user interface layout
+- [ ] Use machine learning
+  - [ ] Collect and label training data
+  - [ ] Choose appropriate machine learning algorithm
+  - [ ] Implement and train the algorithm

 See the [open issues](https://github.com/othneildrew/Best-README-Template/issues) for a full list of proposed features (and known issues).